Agarwal-Ujjwal/Wi-Detect/README.md

 - Existing flash memory is erased
 - Custom firmware is uploaded

-The uploaded code enables detection and monitoring of Wi-Fi waves.
+The uploaded code enables the detection and monitoring of Wi-Fi waves.

 ---